preshengr/alx-frontend-for-fun/README.md

-just a read me file added
+Here is a none empty readme file